Zum Hauptinhalt springen

 Time-consuming - Requires laboratory equipment and qualified personnel

-No inline measured values and therefore time delay and blind runs
+No inline measurements and therefore time delay and trial runs

 • Principle: Measures the electrical conductivity of the solution, which increases with the acid concentration

-• Method: A conductivity meter provides a measured value that correlates with the acid strength
+• Method: A conductivity meter provides a measurement that correlates with acid strength

-• Best suited for: Continuous monitoring of HCl and sulphuric acid solutions (with appropriate calibration)
+• Best suited for: Continuous monitoring of HCl and sulfuric acid solutions (with appropriate calibration)

 • Advantages: